-Tennessee has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.
+Tennessee has no statutorily mandated or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-Tennessee has adopted significant revisions to its Rules of Juvenile Procedure, which effective July 2016, replace the current rules in their entirety.
+Tennessee’s delinquency proceedings are governed by the Rules of Juvenile Procedure.
+Judicial districts may also have local rules applicable to juvenile court.